 Automate your admissions process

 Adding a “personal touch” when communicating with both current and prospective students could go a long way when it comes to student engagement.
 A video message from the institution’s Dean/President outlining the rationale behind decisions that are made along with the measures taken by the university to maintain its academic standards and mental well-being of students would be well received.
-Such personalised marketing content can be branded and promoted across multiple channels (email, web chat, SMS and social media) to generate more awareness and visibility, and help build trust with students and their families.
+Such personalised marketing content can be branded and promoted across multiple channels (email, web chat, and social media) to generate more awareness and visibility, and help build trust with students and their families.

 There is no doubt that maintaining student engagement is of utmost importance right now.
 During these unprecedented times, it is important that third-level institutions remain committed to their values and mission to offer high quality education (no matter the platform) while focusing on the health and well-being of its staff and students.